 How to Register As a New Patient

 We accept all patients living in Colliers Wood and South Wimbledon (proof of address needed).
-In order to register, you will need to fill in a registration form which can be collected from reception or downloaded from our website (under FAQ) and bring it to the practice or send it to us via email, together with a recent proof of address (any utility bill, bank statement or driving licence within the last 3 months).
+In order to register, you will need to fill in a registration form which can be collected from reception or downloaded from our website (under FAQ) and bring it to the practice or send it to us via email, together with a recent proof of address (any utility bill, bank statement or Council Letter dated within the last 3 months).
 You will be registered under the Practice name but you have the right to express a preference of practitioner whenever you contact the service.
 We treat every patient with fairness and equality.

 Did Not Attend (DNA) Policy

 For those patients that fail to attend their appointments on two occasions, a warning letter will be sent informing them of the consequences should they DNA again.
 After the third DNA the patient may be invited to register with another Practice, so please let us know at least 30 minutes before your appointment is due if you cannot keep your appointment.

 The National Health Service is regarded as first and foremost for the benefit of people living in this country.
 Free primary care treatment should be based on residence in the UK, not on nationality, or the past or present payment of UK taxes or National Insurance contributions.